Equilevel algebras: Classification of equilevel algebras of codimension two in . Cell structure on .

-\begin{lemma} For each $i$-dimensional cell described in Theorem \ref{mainprop} there exists a continuous map $\chi: \bar {\mathfrak D}^i \to \overline{CD}_2(S^1)$ of a closed ball of dimension $i$, which sends the inner part of this ball homeomorphically to our cell. \end{lemma}
+\begin{lemma} For each $i$-dimensional cell described in Theorem \ref{mainprop} there exists a continuous map $\chi: \bar {\mathfrak D}^i \to \overline{CD}_2(S^1)$ from a closed ball of dimension $i$, which maps the inner part of this ball homeomorphically onto our cell. \end{lemma}